Negative cavity photon spectral function in an optomechanical system with two parametrically-driven mechanical modes: Comparison to the OPA and Physical interpretation

 which is clearly frequency-independent and purely off-diagonal.
 Therefore, $ (\kappa_{\rm eff})^{(\rm OPA)}_{(\rm det)} = \kappa >0$ indicating that the EDCR for a detuned OPA is always positive.

-Despite of the OPA, we will show that in our system the ECDR can be negative, $ \kappa_{\rm eff} (\omega) < 0 $, which reveals the physics behind this negativity in comparison to detuned OPA.
-In fact, the negative $ \kappa_{\rm eff}(\omega) $ in our system is because of its frequency dependency through frequency dependency of the cavity self-energy $ {\rm Im} \Sigma_a(\omega) $ due to $ \tilde \lambda_a(\omega) $ which originates from the coherent time-modulations of the mechanical spring coefficients of the MOs.
+Despite the OPA, we will show that in our system the ECDR can be negative, $ \kappa_{\rm eff} (\omega) < 0 $, which reveals the physics behind this negativity in comparison to detuned OPA.
+In fact, the negative $ \kappa_{\rm eff}(\omega) $ in our system is because of its frequency dependency through frequency-dependency of the cavity self-energy $ {\rm Im} \Sigma_a(\omega) $ due to $ \tilde \lambda_a(\omega) $ (induced-frequency-dependent paramp) which originates from the coherent time-modulations of the mechanical spring coefficients of the MOs.

 Now, we return to our system and calculate its ECDR.
 For this purpose, let us first make a comparison between the paramps for an ordinary OPA and the optomechanical system under consideration.
 In an ordinary OPA when its parametric drive strength satisfies the relation $ (\lambda)^\ast =\lambda^\ast$, i.e., the real paramp, the interaction is called a \textit{coherent interaction} \cite{optomechanicswithtwophonondriving,aliDCE3}.
 Generally in our parametrically-driven system, a frequency-dependent effective parametric drive like $ \tilde \lambda_a(\omega) $ satisfies the relation $(\tilde \lambda_a(\omega))^\ast=\tilde \lambda_a^\ast(-\omega) $.
 If $ \tilde \lambda_a(\omega) $ satisfies the relation $(\tilde \lambda_a(\omega))^\ast=\tilde \lambda_a(\omega) $ the system behaves like an ordinary OPA in a coherent regime.
 In this situation, $ \tilde \lambda_a(\omega) $ can be considered as an effective coherent interaction strength whose real and imaginary parts might lead to the coherent and dissipative behaviors.
 In this way, two different regimes can be distinguished depending on which part is larger than the other.
 In the so-called \textit{coherent} regime where \cite{aliDCE3}